pooja-bhavani/Tip-Bill-Split-Calculator/README.md

 ## Usage

+1. **Select Currency**: Choose your preferred currency (USD, EUR, GBP, INR, CAD, AUD)
+2. **Check Tip Guide**: Reference the tip guide for service quality suggestions
-1. **Enter Bill Amount**: Type the total bill amount before tip
+3. **Enter Bill Amount**: Type the total bill amount before tip
-2. **Select Tip Percentage**: Click a preset button (10%, 15%, 18%, 20%, 25%) or enter a custom percentage
+4. **Select Tip Percentage**: Click a preset button (10%, 15%, 18%, 20%, 25%) or enter a custom percentage
-3. **Set Number of People**: Enter how many people are splitting the bill
+5. **Set Number of People**: Enter how many people are splitting the bill
-4. **View Results**: See the tip amount, total amount, and per-person amount
+6. **View Results**: See the tip amount, total amount, and per-person amount
-5. **Check Charts**: View visual breakdown with pie chart and bar chart
+7. **Check Charts**: View visual breakdown with pie chart and bar chart
+8. **Save Calculation**: Click "Save to History" to store the calculation
+9. **Share Results**: Click "Copy Summary" to copy the calculation to clipboard
+10. **View History**: Scroll down to see your recent calculations
-6. **Reset**: Click the reset button to start a new calculation
+11. **Reset**: Click the reset button to start a new calculation

 ## Features in Detail